 Well-aerated, loamy soil is best and should contain rich organic matter, be extremely fertile, and supplemented with the recommended minerals if necessary to ensure plants will have exactly what they need through the growing season.

 That being said, hemp plants should be planted where they will receive the most sunlight possible.

-While hemp will grow with as little as six hours of sunlight per day, if you want your plants to thrive, full sun is idea (think 12+ hours/day).
+While hemp will grow with as little as six hours of sunlight per day, if you want your plants to thrive, full sun is ideal (think 12+ hours/day).

 Seeds should be planted after the last danger of frost has passed, which is typically in early to mid-spring in most parts of North America.

 Hemp needs at least 20-30 inches of rainfall during its growth cycle.

 If rainfall doesn’t meet these requirements, it will be necessary to employ proper irrigation.

 Ample amounts of moisture are needed during germination.
 It’s important to also keep in mind that water absorption will increase each day until the beginning of the flowering stage.